tarantool/doc/doc/1.7/book/box/authentication.rst

 * Their second argument is the type of privilege granted, or a list of privileges.

 * Their third argument is the object type on which the privilege is granted, or the word 'universe'.
+Possible object types are 'space', 'function', 'user', 'role', 'sequence'.

-* Their fourth argument is the object name if the object type was specified ('universe' has no name, because there is only one 'universe', but you need to specify names for functions/users/spaces/etc).
+* Their fourth argument is the object name if the object type was specified ('universe' has no name because there is only one 'universe', but otherwise you must specify the name).

 **Example #1**